7 min

 Also, using SNMP data, Domotz can collect detailed information on each port within the managed switch, so you can monitor the site’s network traffic:

-Enabling SNMP on other types of devices, such as Printers, NAS, and UPS will allow you to add Domotz Pre-configured sensors to them to monitor them.
+Enabling SNMP on other types of devices, such as Printers, NAS, and UPS will allow you to apply Domotz Pre-configured sensors on them to monitor them.

 You will find the pre-configured sensors available under the SNMP tab within each device as appropriate.

-Please see this kb article for further information on this subject: https://help.domotz.com/user-guide/pre-configured-snmp-sensors/
+Please see this article for further information on this subject: https://help.domotz.com/user-guide/pre-configured-snmp-sensors/

 It is likely that one of the main reasons you are onboarding Domotz is so that you can receive notifications (alerts) when something is not working as expected on your network.

-Domotz has two different ways send alerts, the “Personal Alerts” and “Shared Alerts”.
+Domotz has two different ways to send alerts, the “Personal Alerts” and “Shared Alerts”.

-The main difference between the two is that the Personal Alerts are user based and support email and Domotz mobile app push notifications, while the Shared Alerts are team based and support a variety of ticketing system, as well as email, and webhooks.
+The main difference between the two is that the Personal Alerts are user based and support email and Domotz mobile app push notifications, while the Shared Alerts are team based and support a variety of ticketing systems, as well as email and webhooks.

 You may find more information about the difference between the two and how to configure them here: https://help.domotz.com/user-guide/device-alerts/

-Domotz, by default, does not automatically enabled alerts, therefore, you should consider setting up your first alert to monitor your Domotz agent status.
+Domotz, by default, does not automatically set alerts.
+Therefore, you should consider setting up your first alert to monitor your Domotz Collector status.

-To do that please enter the “Alert Settings” section in your agent:
+To do that, enter the “Alert Settings” section in your Collector:

 Under the “Network” section select “Personal Alerts” and check the “Email” checkbox:

-With this alert set-up you’ll get email notifications (the email you log on with) when your agent falls offline.
+With this alert set up, you’ll get email notifications (to the email address you log on with) when your Collector goes offline.
 Additionally, you’ll get alerts when it recovers from being offline.

-This Connection Event, is an indication that the Domotz agent on the Local Area Network is no longer communicating with the Domotz cloud service.
-Therefore, this is a must-to-have alert if you want to be notified if at least one of the following events happen:
+This Connection Event is an indication that the Domotz Collector on the Local Area Network is no longer communicating with the Domotz cloud service.
+Therefore, this is a must-have alert if you want to be notified if at least one of the following events happen:

 – Issues at the ISP level